1969-1976 Cessna Skywagon 180/185 & AGcarryall Service Manual (P/N D2000C4-13)

 Cessna Manual Features & Content Preview

-- This 1975 edition documents the transition to A185F and 180J models, replacing all earlier service data for those specific serial number ranges
+- This 1975 edition documents the transition to A185F and 180J models, superseding previous service data for those specific serial number ranges.

 Aircraft Maintenance and Systems Overview

 The 1969–1976 Cessna Skywagon 180/185 service manual documents structural maintenance, ground handling, and systems rigging.
-This official reference covers the 180 and 185 series maintenance for engine installation, fuel system service, and landing gear adjustments.
-Detailed chapters provide specific procedures for fuselage repairs, cabin door adjustment, and upholstery removal.
-Comprehensive sections explain the how factory workshop documentation is structured regarding control surface rigging, including aileron, elevator, and rudder trim control systems.
-Each chapter includes troubleshooting tables that link symptoms to probable causes and corrective actions for the aircraft systems.
+This official reference outlines maintenance for engine installations, fuel system service, and landing gear adjustments.
+Detailed chapters provide specific procedures for fuselage structural work, cabin door adjustment, and upholstery removal.
+Comprehensive sections explain control surface rigging, including aileron, elevator, and rudder trim control systems.
+Each chapter includes troubleshooting tables that link symptoms directly to probable causes and corrective actions for the aircraft systems, helping aviation mechanics minimize downtime.

 Specification and Data Highlights

 Technical data includes comprehensive torque tables for steel nuts on cadmium-plated threads in both fine and coarse series, documented in pound-inches.
 Tire pressure requirements are listed as 30 psi for 180-series main wheels and 35 psi for 185-series main wheels.
 The fuel system capacity ranges from 65 to 84 gallons depending on wing configuration and installed tank options.
-Lubrication charts specify the usage of various military-grade greases such as MIL-G-81322A for needle bearings and MIL-G-21164C for specific control linkages.
-Intake valve clearance is maintained according to Continental service bulletin standards referenced within engine sections.
-The Cessna 180/185 1969–1976 service publication provides the definitive data for maintaining airworthiness, structural integrity, and proper control surface travel throughout the 1969–1976 production range.
-Reference only — always consult a certified technician before performing service on this equipment.
+Lubrication charts specify the usage of various military-grade greases, such as MIL-G-81322A for needle bearings and MIL-G-21164C for specific control linkages.
+Intake valve clearance is maintained according to Continental service bulletin standards referenced within the engine sections.
+The service publication provides the definitive data for maintaining airworthiness, structural integrity, and proper control surface travel throughout the production range.
+Aviation safety regulations require strict adherence to approved procedures; therefore, always verify specifications with a certified technician before initiating any active repair or maintenance work on this equipment.

 Customer Reviews